Visit the Catskills Visitor Center

-The Catskill Interpretive Center's Gift Shop has a wide variety of books and guides about the Catskill Park, the Catskill Mountains and the surround areas.
+The Catskills Visitor Center's Gift Shop has a wide variety of books and guides about the Catskill Park, the Catskill Mountains and the surround areas.
 We also carry a large selection of quality trail maps and trail guides to help you have a safe and enjoyable adventure on the trails, whether you are hiking or mountain biking.

-In addition to books, maps and guidebooks, the Catskill Interpretive Center Gift Shop offers local products, fire tower merchandise include Catskill Fire Tower patches and a number of items to help you enjoy your stay in the Catskills!
+In addition to books, maps and guidebooks, the Catskills Visitor Center Gift Shop offers local products, fire tower merchandise include Catskill Fire Tower patches and a number of items to help you enjoy your stay in the Catskills!

 Need something right now, the Gift Shop is online!

-The Catskill Interpretive Center currently has three different trails available for visitors to enjoy:
+The Catskills Visitor Center currently has three different trails available for visitors to enjoy:

-- The Interpretive Trail is approximately 1/2 a mile long loop trail that circles the Interpretive Center site.
+The Interpretive Trail is approximately 1/2 a mile long loop trail that circles the Visitor Center site.
 The trail was constructed to ADA accessibility standards and is available to walkers and visitors of any ability!
-Along the trail, there are multiple interpretive panels, telling the story of the Interpretive Center site and the Catskills.
+Along the trail, there are multiple interpretive panels, telling the story of the Visitor Center site and the Catskills.

-- The Nature Trail is approximately 1/2 mile long and ascends the slope behind the Interpretive Center and ends at a rustic picnic area.
+The Nature Trail is approximately 1/2 mile long and ascends the slope behind the Visitor Center and ends at a rustic picnic area.
 The trail, originally built by the NYNJ Trail Conference showcases trail building techniques used throughout the Catskills on new, sustainable trails and trail reconstruction projects.

-- The Esopus Creek Trail is approximately 1/2 mile long and travels from the Interpretive Center, across Route 28 and to the bank of the Esopus Creek.
+The Esopus Creek Trail is approximately 1/2 mile long and travels from the Visitor Center, across Route 28 and to the bank of the Esopus Creek.
 This trail is constructed to ADA accessibility standards and provides a family-friendly route to the banks of the Esopus where you can enjoy the mountain and river view and access the Esopus Creek.